Marquette High School (Missouri)

-Marquette High School, located in Clarkson Valley, Missouri, is a secondary school in the Rockwood School District of St. Louis County, Missouri.
-A majority of students attending Marquette High School come from Crestview Middle School and Selvidge Middle School.
+Marquette High School is a comprehensive high school in Clarkson Valley, Missouri, part of Rockwood School District in St. Louis County, Missouri.
+A majority of students matriculate from Crestview Middle School or Selvidge Middle School.

 Student body

 Marquette had a student body of 2,327 in 2019.
 The public school boundaries cover the eastern portion of Ellisville, Missouri, and almost the entirety of Ballwin, Clarkson Valley, and Chesterfield.
-While Marquette serves the smallest geographical area of the four Rockwood School District high schools, it has the largest student body due to population density.
+While Marquette serves the smallest geographical area of the four district high schools, it has the largest student body due to population density.

-A majority of students at Marquette are graduates of Crestview Middle School or Selvidge Middle School.